grafana/k6-docs/src/data/markdown/docs/06 Cloud REST API/01 Cloud REST API/06 Test Run Metrics.md

 ## Read series data

-Returns time series data for specified metrics ids within a specified test run id.
+Returns time-series data points for specified metrics ids within a specified test run id.
 Test run ids are available in the `test_run_ids` field of a response from `Read Test` or in the `id` field of a response from `Start Test Run` endpoint.

 Metric ids are available in the `id` field of the response from the List metrics endpoint.

 **GET** `/loadtests/v2/series?test_run_id={test_run_id}&ids[]={metric_id_1}`